UsefulElectronics/altium-component-library/README.md

 In this tutorial,  LoRaWAN sensor hub board schematics design is done using Altium Designer.
 All of the used circuit diagrams used in this design are discussed in details.

 In addition to covering Altium designer schematics design commands to Topics to be covered in this tutorial are:
-- Li-Ion Battery Charging Circuit
+- Li-Ion Battery Charging Circuit-
 - Battery  Protection Circuit
 - LDR, NTC Sensors Interface
 - Low Drop Voltage Regulator